Our goal is gender equality in movies and television shows.

 It’s well known that women are underrepresented in front of and behind the camera.
 Behind the scenes, men dominate the positions of producer, writer, and particularly director.
 On screen, white males are presented in proportions that don’t accurately reflect population statistics where there is a higher percentage of women and people of color.
 Finally, women are more likely to have smaller, non-starring roles and be cast as sidekick, girlfriend, mother, etc. and/or be included for their looks.

 You may be familiar with the Bechdel test which some use as a benchmark for women-friendliness.
 It includes three criteria: there are at least two women in a movie or show, who talk to each other, about something other than a man.

 The Bechdel test is a great start but we think it’s too limited.
 So we’ve developed a more comprehensive 10 point system.
-Our ratings fall into three categories:
+Our ratings fall into four categories:

 - The number of women in leadership roles behind the camera

 - The presence of women in lead roles in front of the camera

 - The make-up of the female leads including racial diversity, LGBTQ representation, and women of a “certain age”